-Then ask yourself if you'd rather have a quick and dirty cheap logo or a professional logo which will give your business and professional and trustworthy image that will grow with your business and become a recognisable symbol of quality.
+Then ask yourself if you'd rather have a quick, cheap logo or a professional logo which will give your business and professional and trustworthy image that will grow with your business and become a recognisable symbol of quality.

 Because what it often comes down to is who you will be working with and the quality you will be getting for that cost.

 So what is a logo?
 In order to understand what a logo is meant to accomplish, it is handy to know what a logo is.
 A logo design is used to bring an immidiate professional and trustworthy image to a business.